aravind-alpha/aravind-alpha/README.md

 ### Talking about Personal Stuffs:

-- 👯 &nbsp; I’m looking to collaborate on JavaScript Projects 🤞🏼
+- 👯 &nbsp; Interested to collaborate on JavaScript Projects 🤞🏼
 - 🛠 &nbsp; I’m currently working with JavaScript and React 👻
 - 🎯 &nbsp; Focussing mainly on UI Engineering. ✨
 - 🚀 &nbsp; Mad about Web Performance 🧐